Jarius Wynn: Professional career

-Pre-draft

 Green Bay Packers

-Wynn was selected by the Green Bay packers in the sixth round (182nd overall) of the 2009 NFL Draft.
+Wynn was selected by the Green Bay packers in the sixth round (182nd overall) of the 2009 NFL draft.

 During the 2010 preseason, Wynn was released during the routine cuts that are mandated by the NFL for the 53-man roster.
 He tried out for the Seattle Seahawks but wasn't signed.
 It wasn't long before Green Bay Packer defensive end Justin Harrell was injured during the Packers' season opener against the Philadelphia Eagles, placing him on the injured reserve list for the remainder of the season and causing the Packers to re-sign Wynn on September 14, 2010.

 On August 27, 2012, the Packers released him in order to meet roster limit requirements.

 Tennessee Titans

 Wynn signed as a free agent with the Tennessee Titans on November 7, 2012.

 San Diego Chargers

 Wynn signed with the San Diego Chargers on April 3, 2013.
 He posted 3 tackles and one sack in 5 games, before being released on October 8.